doherty100/azuresandbox/terraform-azurerm-vnet-shared/README.md

 ### Terraform output variables

 This section lists the output variables defined in the Terraform configurations in this sample.
-Some of these may be used for automation in other samples.
+Some of these may be used for automation in other configurations.

 Output variable | Sample value
 --- | ---